oz123/blogit/docs/source/index.rst

 Getting started
 ^^^^^^^^^^^^^^^

-To use blogit you should create an empty directory contating a simple configuration file ``conf.py``, the file has the following content for a start::
+To use blogit you should create an empty directory containing a simple configuration file ``conf.py``, the file has the following content for a start::